 Adjusting Sharing Settings

-Jetpack makes video playback and sharing a simple experience for your viewers through our default sharing options.
-Using the share links your viewers will be able to easily download and embed your videos.
-By default, clicking sharing icon in the top right of the video player reveals the following sharing options:
+Jetpack VideoPress makes video playback and sharing a simple experience for your viewers through our default sharing options.
+Using the share links, your viewers will be able to easily download and embed your videos.
+By default, clicking the sharing icon in the top right of the video player reveals the following sharing options:

 This will give anyone viewing your videos the option to download the video file in a variety of formats, and options for sharing the video permalink or iframe embed code.
 If you would like to disable sharing, you can do that in the video settings in the Media Library.